As an Amazon Associate I earn from qualifying purchases.

 If you are simply looking to flip items or sell online, we’re obviously going to tell you to sell on eBay.
 It’s our favorite platform and the one that has made us hundreds of thousands of dollars.

-eBay.
 I hate to start off with eBay but I just had to.
+No matter what you’ve heard, eBay isn’t dead.
 If you’re selling something desirable or unusual then eBay is probably still the best platform for you.
 They have 2-3x the reach of Craigslist and if you don’t want to ship simply choose “Local Pickup Only.”

 As an added bonus, Facebook Marketplace also gives you the option to ship your items which can greatly increase your audience and the likelihood of sales.

-LetGo & OfferUp.
-Both of these platforms feel more like a Craigslist that was actually invented not 25 years ago.
+Both of these platforms feel more like a version of Craigslist which was not invented 25 years ago.
 They both specialize in local sales while offering many more features and a vastly superior interface.

 Is There Still A Place For Craigslist?